Edgar-Donk/frothy-brew/docs/treeview/importing_csv.rst

 files.
 This means that our python script is no longer tied to any one set of data.

-Import the module csv, open and read the csv file, we need to know the delimiter (data separator) and that the first line of the csv file is our header data::
+Import the module csv, open and read the csv file, set the delimiter (data separator) and the first line of the csv file is our header data::

     import csv